lukechilds/expired/README.md

 });
 ```

-Response headers are parsed into an object by many HTTP modules. `expired` will also accept a parsed header object:
+Many HTTP modules will parse response headers into an object for you. `expired` will also accept headers in this format:

 ```js
 const expired = require('expired');